Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Jayson Tatum and his Boston Celtics teammates face the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.
+Jayson Tatum and his Boston Celtics teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.

-If you'd like to place a wager on Tatum's props, we look at his available ones, providing some stats and trends, below.
+In this article we will dive into Tatum's prop bets, using stats to help you make good predictions.

 Jayson Tatum Prop Bets vs. the Heat